 Different people have different reasons for doubting whether or not to travel alone.
 The most common reasons are safety concerns, a preference for companionship, and fears of loneliness.
+But I can assure you there are many psychological benefits and advantages of solo traveling.

-Reasons that hold you back
+Reasons that hold you back when traveling alone

 We live in a world where we are constantly surrounded by other people and we assume that we always have to have someone else with us in order to do anything.